It is hard not to be mystified by Papua New Guinea. It is a land that is untamed and wild in beauty, while diverse in a unique culture.

-Physically remote and still very isolated, Papua New Guinea is a land that is untamed, wild and raw with diverse culture.
+Physically remote and still very isolated, Papua New Guinea is a land that is untamed, wild and raw with diverse cultures.

 Through festivals and cultural displays, visitors can delve into the anthropological secrets of Papua New Guinea’s rich cultural traditions.
 Some of the more popular and longer running festivals include The Mt Hagen Show, The Tumbuan Mask Festival and the Goroka Show.